mmnsports.com

 Miami Marlins to Appoint Dodgers' Clayton McCullough as New Manager

 The Miami Marlins are set to appoint Los Angeles Dodgers first base coach Clayton McCullough as their next manager, sources confirmed to ESPN's Alden González.
-McCullough will be the Marlins' 14th full-time manager, taking over from Skip Schumaker, who parted ways with the team following the season's end.
+McCullough will be the Marlins' 14th full-time manager, taking over from Skip Schumaker, who parted ways with the team following the 's end.

 McCullough's experience within the Dodgers' organization also includes working with Gabe Kapler, who was then the team's director of player development and is now the Marlins' assistant general manager.
 According to Christina De Nicola of MLB.com, McCullough was previously considered for the Marlins' managerial role two years ago, although Schumaker ultimately secured the position at the time.